• Play the sound file

 Where is the U.S. general with the integrity to ask himself why, after 16 years of American support and self-sacrificing combat, the Afghan central government has been losing province after province to ill-equipped, poorly trained guerrillas who were characterized to me by one of our top generals as tactically inept "idiots"?

-End quote.
 Where is that U.S. general?
 Why, he's in his Pentagon office signing an order to lower physical training standards service-wide so that more girls can qualify for combat roles.

-If, as an exercise in English Composition, you give me the task of using the words "General" and "idiot" in the same sentence, my own mind would fly at once to General George Casey after the Fort Hood massacre eight years ago, quote: "As horrific as this tragedy was, if our diversity becomes a casualty, I think that's worse," end idiot general quote.
+If, as an exercise in English Composition, you give me the task of using the words "General" and "idiot" in the same sentence, my own mind would fly at once to General George Casey after the Fort Hood massacre eight years ago, quote:

 After eight further years of Obama as Commander-in-Chief, do you really think matters have improved, General-wise?

 Well, let's see.
 Here was General John Nicholson, supreme commander of our forces in Afghanistan, speaking on Thursday this week after the President's announcement.
-Quote from him: "We will not fail in Afghanistan, our national security depends on that," end quote.
+Quote from him:

 Given that no-one in authority can give us a clear, consistent definition of success in Afghanistan, the first part of that announcement is void of meaning.